Mazda2: 2010 facelift

 The facelifted Mazda2 hatchback was first revealed in Thailand in October 2009, and launched in Thailand and Indonesia in November 2009.
 The Mazda2 was launched in Malaysia on 5 April 2010 in sedan and hatchback body styles, and is available in V and R grade levels.
 It is powered by a 1.5-liter MZR engine paired to a four-speed automatic.

 In Australia, the sedan was introduced along with the facelifted hatchback in May 2010, with the sedan version being offered in a single 'Maxx' grade.
 In February 2011, Mazda Australia had reverted to Japanese sourced production, which led to the discontinuation of the sedan being offered after just 9 months on-sale.

 The facelift was rolled out in Europe at the end of 2010 for the 2011 model year.

 North America

 The North American version of the Mazda2 debuted at the 2009 LA Auto Show, and later at the 2010 Canadian International AutoShow.
-The Mazda2 became available in July 2010 with the 1.5-liter, 100 hp four-cylinder and 5-speed manual or 4-speed automatic transmission.
-Mazda discontinued the Mazda2 in the United States after the 2014 model year.
+The Mazda2 became available in July 2010 with the 1.5-liter, 100 hp four-cylinder with either a 5-speed manual or 4-speed automatic transmission.

+Two trims were offered in the United States: the base "Sport" and the upper-level "Touring."
+Sport models included 15-inch steel wheels with covers, air conditioning, a remote keyless entry system, and power mirrors, windows, and locks, and a 4-speaker audio system.
+Touring models added upgraded seat fabric, 15-inch aluminum wheels, fog lights, rear spoiler, chrome exhaust tip, a leather wrapped steering wheel with audio and cruise control, trip computer, and a 6-speaker audio system.
+A USB input was added for the 2013 model year, otherwise, minimal changes were made throughout the Mazda2's run in the United States except for the availability of exterior color options.

+The Mazda2 was discontinued in the United States and Canada after the 2014 model year.